Murray Gold

 Murray Jonathan Gold (born 28 February 1969) is an English composer for stage, film, and television and a dramatist for both theatre and radio.
-He is best known as the musical director and composer of the music for Doctor Who from 2005–2017 and since 2023.
+He is best known as the musical director and composer of the music of Doctor Who from 2005 to 2017 and 2023 to 2025.
 Gold's other television work includes Queer as Folk, Last Tango in Halifax and Gentleman Jack.
 He has been nominated for five BAFTAs.

 Early life

 Born in Portsmouth, Hampshire to a Jewish family, Gold initially pursued drama as a vocation, while writing and playing music as a hobby, but switched to music when he became musical director for the University of Cambridge's Footlights society.
-He went to Corpus Christi College and studied History.
+He went to Corpus Christi College and studied history.

 Television

 Gold has been nominated for a BAFTA five times in the category Best Original Television Music, for Vanity Fair (1999), Queer as Folk (2000), Casanova (2006) and twice for Doctor Who (2009 and 2014).
 His score for the BAFTA winning film Kiss of Life was awarded the 'Mozart Prize of the 7th Art' by a French jury at Aubagne in 2003.
 He has also been nominated four times by the Royal Television Society in categories relating to music for television.

 He has worked with Russell T Davies, the lead writer and executive producer of Doctor Who, many times in the past on projects such as Casanova (starring David Tennant), The Second Coming (starring Christopher Eccleston) and Queer as Folk 1 & 2.
 He has also provided the incidental music for the 2000s version of Randall & Hopkirk (Deceased) alongside James Bond composer David Arnold, who provided the theme tune.

 He wrote the theme tune for the Channel 4 series Shameless and scored the period drama The Devil's Whore.
 More recently Gold scored another David Tennant series, in BBC One's Single Father.
 In this, Gold opted for a more popular music style ensemble rather than writing for orchestra.

 Murray Gold composed the musical score for the drama series Last Tango in Halifax which ran from 2012 to 2020.
 In 2014, Gold scored the BBC series The Musketeers.

 In 2019, Gold reunited with Russell T Davies for his series Years and Years, a drama based around a family and how the political, cultural and technological changes around the world affected them.
 He also composed the music for the BBC and HBO series Gentleman Jack.

 In 2021, Gold reunited again with Russell T Davies for his series It’s A Sin, a drama focused on the 1980s AIDS Crisis.
 The show would go on to win numerous awards.

 Gold scored the music for Magpie Murders (2022) and Moonflower Murders (2024), mystery series adapted by Anthony Horowitz from his own eponymously named novels.